zkSNACKs/zIPs/README.md

 ### .NET Ecosystem

 Wasabi could roll out a NuGet package, enabling developers to build applications with Wasabi.
 It would be also beneficial and not difficult to integrate Wasabi into existing .NET softwares directly, like BTCPay. https://github.com/btcpayserver/btcpayserver

-### Bech32 Adoption

-Wasabi wallet uses bech32 addresses.
-These addresses are not fully supported by the whole Bitcoin ecosystem.
-It would be beneficial to make pull requests to open source softwares to support sending money to bech32 addresses.

 ## VII.
 Extending the Scope of Privacy